JavaD0j0/git-init/README.md

 **Instead of ~~6-plus~~ git commands, just run 1 and be done with it!**

 By running this script, you will have a project directory in your designated location.
 A project repo will be added to your GitHub Account with a README.md file and the requirements.txt file added and pushed to the remote repo as the initial commit.
 Lastly a virtal environment will be created and set project directory to current project location.
+- You can create a project locally without the Git repo.

 ### How to Install:
 ```